 We take defending youngsters very seriously, because it’s often the young who can afford a stain on their records the least.
 You’re about to enter the working world or apply for college, and the last thing you need is to give someone a reason to turn you away.
 For too many young people, conviction of a serious crime that can’t be erased becomes a barrier to their brighter futures.
 Unlike some criminal defense law firms, we’re not willing to throw in the towel too soon.

 If you or someone you know needs to consider a YOA sentence, it won’t cost you anything to discuss your case with us.
 We’ll assess your defenses to create a case we can win.
 If that’s not in the cards, we’ll develop a strategy to secure the best possible outcome with as little damage to you as possible.
-To get started, feel free to send us an email or start a live chat, right where you are.
+To get started, feel free to call us toll free at 888-230-1841, send us an email or start a live chat, right where you are.